Table of Contents

 The Qur’ȃnic Legislations on War

-We cannot erase or abrogate the verses in the Qur’ȃn related to warfare to prove that the Qur’ȃn condemns all warfare.
-However, we can clarify these verses and remove misunderstandings.
-Those who misunderstand the Qur’ȃnic term jihȃd as armed struggle need to remember that when the Qur’ȃn refers to fighting the enemy, it uses variations of the Word qitȃl (4:74; 4:84) rather than jihȃd.
+While the Qur’ȃn does not condemn all warfare, it does impose significant restrictions on it.
+Those who misunderstand the Qur’ȃnic term jihȃd as armed struggle need to remember that when the Qur’ȃn refers to fighting the enemy, it uses variations of the word qitȃl (4:74; 4:84) rather than jihȃd.
 The permission to fight in verses 22:39-41 under certain very strict circumstances has no connection with jihȃd or with conversion by force.
 At no place does the Qur’ȃn permit the use of force for the purpose of preaching or of expanding Muslim territories.
 Several verses point to the best course of action in the case of conflict and external threats.

 1. Avoid confrontation: The Qur’ȃn recommends in the first place to avoid confrontation and conflict: